-The Protege WX DIN Rail Single Door Controller is the central processing unit of the Protege WX System.
+The Protege GX DIN Rail Single Door Controller is the central processing unit responsible for the control of security, access control and building automation in the Protege GX system.
 It communicates with all system modules, stores all configuration and transaction information, processes all system communication, and reports alarms and system activity to a monitoring station or remote computer.